ShantanuGeekHub/Drowsiness_Detection/README.md

 In order to run this notebook on your local machine, refer to the instruction given below.

-firstly download zip or clone this repository, then run first cell from the notebook(.ipynb file) that you'll find in this repository folder and it'll clone actual yolov5 repository.
-After that move best.pt file from this repository folder to Yolov5 repository folder and run all the cells.
+1. firstly download zip or clone this repository,
+2. then run first cell from the notebook(.ipynb file) that you'll find in this repository folder and it'll clone actual yolov5 repository.
+3. After that move best.pt file from this repository folder to Yolov5 repository folder.
+4. Now specify the path of yolov5 folder as first parameter of torch.hub.load() method as shown below. in my case :- model = torch.hub.load(r"C:/Users/shant/Jupyter_Notebooks/Drowsiness_Control/yolov5/", 'custom', path="best.pt", force_reload=True, source='local')

+    in your case :-
+    model = torch.hub.load(r"Enter_yolov5_folder_path_from_your_pc_over_here", 'custom', path="best.pt", force_reload=True, source='local')

+That's it, now run all the cells.
 It'll work for sure.